wp-plugins/white-label-cms/readme.txt

 =How to I add links to my own panel?=
 Your custom panel accepts html, so just write the markup as you normally would in html.

+=How do I remove menu items?=
+Click on the Remove Menus section and either choose a CMS profile, or manually select which menu items to be removed.
+Please not this will only effect user roles of Editor and below.
+So you will need to logout in order to see the difference.

 =How do you recommend using this plugin?=
 We have been using this for a number of months now, and we have found clients respond best when it is set up in the following fashion: